 INTRODUCTION

 Imagine a farmer, his brow furrowed with worry, gazing out at his large herd of livestock, the dust swirling around their hooves.
-He wonders how he will possibly sustain them through the looming dry season.
+He wonders, how he will possibly sustain them through the looming dry season.
 This isn't a scene from a dystopian novel; it's a growing reality for countless communities in semi-arid regions across the globe.
 The shadow of climate change looms large, casting a pall over traditional ways of life and threatening the very foundation of livestock production.

 Climate change, no longer a distant threat, is a present-day crisis, fueled by a complex web of human activities.
 Deforestation, the relentless clearing of forests for agriculture and development, releases vast amounts of stored carbon into the atmosphere.
 Land use and land change activities, from urban sprawl to unsustainable farming practices, further disrupt the delicate balance of ecosystems.
 The insatiable burning of fossil fuels, the lifeblood of modern industry, pumps greenhouse gases into the atmosphere at an alarming rate.
 Intensive agriculture, with its heavy reliance on fertilizers and mechanized processes, contributes significantly to the problem (Kabir et al., 2023).
 All these activities elevate the concentration of greenhouse gases (GHGs) like methane, carbon dioxide, and nitrous oxide in the atmosphere, trapping heat and driving global warming.

 The consequences of this warming trend are far-reaching and devastating, particularly for the agricultural sector, with livestock production bearing the brunt of the impact (Cheng et al., 2022).
 Climbing temperatures, erratic rainfall patterns, and prolonged dry spells are transforming landscapes, shrinking rangelands, and jeopardizing the delicate balance of forage availability.
-This manifests in reduced forage quality, diminished biomass, and widespread forage degradation, leaving livestock vulnerable to malnutrition and disease.
+This manifests in reduced forage quality, diminished biomass, and widespread forage degradation, leaving livestock vulnerable to malnutrition and suffers from deficiency diseases.
 If we fail to prioritize resilient forage systems, semi-arid pastoral communities will continue to face a recurring cycle of forage shortages, livestock deaths, and dwindling household incomes (Habte et al., 2022).
 The ripple effects of this crisis extend far beyond the farm, impacting food security, economic stability, and social cohesion.

 In my opinion, to effectively tackle the issue of climate change in livestock rearing, climate-resilient forage emerges as a vital, yet often overlooked, solution for sustaining livestock production in semi-arid regions.
 While significant attention is directed towards veterinary care, livestock breeds, and breeding programs, the fundamental element of animal survival – their sustenance – is frequently neglected.
 This opinion article posits that climate-resilient livestock grass can ensure year-round feed security, bolster household economies, rehabilitate degraded ecosystems, and serve as the crucial link for sustainable livestock production in semi-arid locations (Mganga et al., 2024).
 These forages are not merely a source of nutrition; they are a cornerstone of resilience, offering a pathway towards a more sustainable and secure future for pastoral communities.